Vadim Perelman: Film directorial career

 Perelman is known for being selective about his projects.
 "I don’t want to spend a year of my life working on a film that does not resonate with me on an emotional level.
 Since great scripts are a rare commodity, I realized that I have to create my own opportunities and not wait for the right project to come along — for fate to smile upon me."

 With this in mind, Perelman began to option the film rights to literary works.
 He discovered House of Sand and Fog by Andre Dubus III before it was an acclaimed bestseller and an Oprah selection.
 "I closed that book after I finished it, and through the tears managed to call my agent to check into the rights."
 Despite his lack of experience, Perelman convinced Dubus to give him the rights, telling him, "You're going to get all these people coming at you, but they will all have agendas.
 I have nothing to lose, and I will fight for this to the death."
 Perelman got Shawn Otto to adapt the novel for the screen, brought Ben Kingsley and Jennifer Connelly into the project and raised financing for what would become his first feature film.
 Harvey Weinstein offered $500,000, a producer credit and a script of his choosing from the Miramax slate to let Todd Field direct instead, but Perelman declined.
 Weinstein would acquire the film's UK distribution rights.
 DreamWorks acquired domestic distribution rights and released the film to critical acclaim.

 Perelman's second feature film, The Life Before Her Eyes, was shot in 2006 in Connecticut.
 The film, independently financed by 2929 Productions, stars Uma Thurman and Evan Rachel Wood.
 It is based on the novel of the same name by Laura Kasischke.
 Emil Stern adapted the book for the screen.
 Perelman produced the film along with Aimee Peyronnet and Anthony Katagas.

 In 2007, he was attached to the film adaptation of Ayn Rand's Atlas Shrugged.

+In 2021 he was awarded the Fiddler on the Roof Award in the Cinematography category.